hmrc/hmrc-email-renderer/README.md

 Manages the rendering of parameterised email using templates.

-## Before requesting to merge your PR, please ensure that you have re-based with master
+## Before requesting to merge your PR, please ensure that you have re-based with main
 | **Note: Before sending a pull request with template changes, please look at our [guidelines](/CONTRIBUTING.md).** |
 | --- |